plentymarkets/plugin-payment-sumup/README.md

 # SumUp plugin for PlentyONE POS

-This is the official **SumUp** plugin developed by plentysystems AG.
+This is the official **SumUp** plugin developed by PlentyONE GmbH.
 It integrates the payment method **SumUp** to use an Ingenico payment terminal.

 ## Plugin documentation